-Regardless of whether the complainant raises the matter informally or formally, any allegation of harassment at Virginia Wesleyan University will be taken seriously by the university and will be investigated in a timely manner.
+Regardless of whether the complainant raises the matter informally or formally, any allegation of harassment at Virginia Wesleyan University will be taken seriously by the University and will be investigated in a timely manner.
+An appropriate response will follow.

 Office of the President